 - monitor and control your blood sugar levels if you have diabetes

 Medicines called angiotensin converting enzyme (ACE) inhibitors and angiotensin II receptor blockers (ARBs) can help to slow down kidney damage.
-These medicines can also help to reduce your blood pressure.
+These medicines can help to reduce your blood pressure.
+This is important because high blood pressure can speed up the development of kidney disease.

 - a urine infection

+These may lead to false positive test results that show microalbuminuria even though it’s only temporary.
 People who have diabetes that isn't well controlled may be more likely to get urine infections.
-This is because diabetes can affect your body’s immune system, making it harder to fight infections.
+This is because diabetes can affect your body’s immune system, making it harder to fight infection.
 Without treatment, a urine infection can damage your kidneys, so always see your GP if you think you have an infection.

 If you have one positive test, your GP will arrange for you to have further tests.
 Don't ignore a positive result – make sure you get tested again.
 If further tests show there’s some damage to your kidneys, you can get the right treatment quickly.

 Your GP may recommend that you take medicines called angiotensin converting enzyme (ACE) inhibitors and angiotensin II receptor blockers (ARBs).
-Controlling your blood sugar levels and your blood pressure can also help to protect your kidneys and slow down any damage to them.
+These are often prescribed to help lower blood pressure and can also stop microalbuminuria getting worse.

-ACE inhibitors and ARBs are medicines that people with high blood pressure often take to help lower their blood pressure levels.
-ACE inhibitors work by preventing a hormone from being released in your body, which helps to widen your blood vessels and lower your blood pressure.
+ACE inhibitors work by preventing a particular hormone from being released in your body.
+This helps to widen your blood vessels and lower your blood pressure.
 ARBs work in a similar way.
 They are given to people who can't take an ACE inhibitor, for example, those people who get side-effects.

-ACE inhibitors can prevent further damage to your kidneys and can, in some people, reverse any kidney damage.
-So, some people can go from having a small amount of albumin in their urine to no albumin at all.
-ACE inhibitors may also have the added benefit of protecting your heart and circulation.
+ACE inhibitors can prevent further damage to your kidneys and may have the added benefit of protecting your heart and circulation.
 Because of this, your doctor may advise you to take an ACE inhibitor even if you don't have high blood pressure.

 The most common side-effects of ACE inhibitors are: